mgenty/UCI-HAR-Data-Project/CodeBook.md

   - motion : The mean And std Measurements Of Interest For Each Activity Performed By Each Subject.

-    - Of The 561 Variables, Only The 66 That Ended With mean Or std Were Selected For The Summary Dataset (In Alphabetical Order):
+    - Of The 561 Variables, Only The 66 That Ended With mean() Or std() In The Original Dataset Were Selected For The Summary Dataset (In Alphabetical Order):

       - fBodyAcc-mean-X
       - fBodyAcc-mean-Y